 TITLE: A Flick of the Switch

 The door opens.
 I slide into a stall and sit.
-There's not enough time to lift my feet before someone recognizes my cheap brown loafers.
+There's not enough time to lift my cheap brown loafers.

 “Emily, is that you?”

 Rosy follows me to the sink.
-“Honey, you look greener than your scrubs.”
-She touches the side of my cheek.
-“And these bags—you’re still not sleeping.
+“Honey, you look greener than your smock.
 Makeup?”

-“In my locker.”
-I avoid meeting her eyes.
+I rifle through my purse to avoid meeting her eyes.

-Rosy rifles through her purse and hands me some powder, which I dab around the darkened corners of my eyes.
-She touches my shoulder.
-“You know, you don't have to be in with Baby M. I can go instead.”
+Rosy hands me some powder, which I dab around my face.
+“You don't have to be in with Baby M. I can go instead.”
+She touches my sleeve.

 “No, I was there at his birth.
 He knows me, better than his own so-called mother.
 And I've got to be able to handle this or I'm in the wrong job.”